clojurewerkz/quartzite.docs/articles/triggers.md

 (defn -main
   [& m]
-  (qs/initialize)
-  (qs/start)
   ;; deletes a group of triggers
+  (let [s   (-> (qs/initialize) qs/start)
-  (let [tk1 (t/key "jobs.noop.1")
+        tk1 (t/key "jobs.noop.1")
         tk2 (t/key "jobs.noop.2")]
-    (qs/delete-triggers [tk1 tk2])))
+    (qs/delete-triggers s [tk1 tk2])))
 ```

 ## Misfires

-A misfire occurs if a persistent trigger "misses" its firing time because of being paused, the scheduler being shutdown, or because there are no
+A misfire occurs if a persistent trigger "misses" its firing time
+because of being paused, the scheduler being shutdown, or because
-available threads in Quartz's thread pool for executing the job.
+there are no available threads in Quartz's thread pool for executing
+the job.

-The different trigger types have different misfire instructions available to them.
-By default they use a 'smart policy' instruction which has dynamic
+The different trigger types have different misfire instructions
+available to them.
+By default they use a 'smart policy' instruction
-behavior based on trigger type and configuration.
-When the scheduler starts, it searches for any persistent triggers that have misfired, and it then
+which has dynamic behavior based on trigger type and
+configuration.
+When the scheduler starts, it searches for any
+persistent triggers that have misfired, and it then updates each of
-updates each of them based on their individually configured misfire instructions.
+them based on their individually configured misfire instructions.

 Not all misfire instructions make sense for all triggers.
+Different
-Different triggers use different schedules and thus misfire instructions
+triggers use different schedules and thus misfire instructions
-available to them depend
+available to them depend on the schedule.

 ### Misfire Instructions Available to All Triggers

 #### The "Ignore Misfires" Instruction

-The "ignore misfires" instruction instructs the scheduler should simply fire the trigger as soon as it can, as many
+The "ignore misfires" instruction instructs the scheduler should
+simply fire the trigger as soon as it can, as many times as necessary
-times as necessary to catch back up with the schedule.
-This means the trigger may fire multiple times in rapid succession.
+to catch back up with the schedule.
+This means the trigger may fire
+multiple times in rapid succession.

 A code example that uses this instruction: